Paulo-21/bevy-learn/README.md

 cargo run<br>
 It will take a long time to build the first time
 ## Commands
-Z / S : forward / backward
+Z / S : forward / backward <br>
-Q / D : Rotation of the player
+Q / D : Rotation of the player <br>
-Mouse move, rotation of the camera
+Mouse move, rotation of the camera <br>
-P : Switch betwenn camera mode
+P : Switch betwenn camera mode <br>